Quantcast

 Your Solar Array Options: Grid-Tied, Battery Back-Up, and Off-Grid Solutions

-There are three basic types of solar installs on residential and commercial buildings:
+Selecting the appropriate solar-powered system depends on your unique energy requirements and circumstances.
+There are three primary types of solar installations for residential and commercial buildings:

-While most Tampa Bay Solar customers have grid-tied solar arrays, solar battery backup systems and off-grid systems can offer additional advantages.
+While most Tampa Bay Solar customers opt for grid-tied solar arrays, systems with battery backups and off-grid solutions offer additional advantages that can prove vital during hurricane season.

 Grid-Tied Solar Arrays

-The most common and least expensive type of solar install is a grid-tied system with panels and inverters.
-These systems generate power during the day, and if that power is not used in real time, it goes back to the power grid on a one-to-one basis as a net metered system.
+The most common and cost-effective solar installation is the grid-tied system with panels and inverters.
+These systems generate power during the day, and if that power isn’t consumed in real-time, it feeds back into the power grid, allowing homeowners to benefit from net metering.

-About 90% of the systems installed by Tampa Bay Solar are simple grid-tied solar arrays that use net metering to store extra power, which is returned to the customer when the sun goes down.
-Net metered systems also build up credits during the low usage months from January to April, and those credits carry forward to be used during high usage months in the summer.
+Approximately 90% of the systems installed by Tampa Bay Solar are simple grid-tied solar arrays that utilize net metering to store excess power, which can be used when the sun sets.
+This system also builds up credits during lower usage months from January to April, carrying them forward to offset costs during the higher usage months of summer.

 Off-Grid Systems

-Unlike propane or gas generators, a solar array combined with batteries runs with zero noise and zero air pollution.
-And, there’s no need to worry about refueling, as this system will recharge on its own each morning.
+In contrast, solar arrays combined with batteries operate silently and produce no air pollution.
+Plus, there’s no need to worry about refueling, as these systems recharge automatically each morning.

-Our sales team has weekly training sessions pertaining to new tech advances in solar and the latest storage technology.
-We would love to have a conversation with you about your options, costs, and feasibility for your home or business.
-And if you own a grid-tied system, we can explore your battery back-up options.
+As Florida braces for potential hurricanes, now is the ideal time to evaluate your energy needs and explore solar solutions that can provide peace of mind during storm season.
+Our sales team engages in weekly training sessions to stay updated on new technologies in solar and storage systems.
+We would love to discuss your options, costs, and feasibility for your home or business.
+If you own a grid-tied system, we can explore battery backup solutions tailored to your needs.

 Related posts